kosyakoff1/food_app/readme.md

 TODO:

-* check app with leak canary
+* check app with leak canary (e.g. clearance of data bindings with live data (possible leak of viewLifeCycleOwner as we don't set it and believe in byViewBinding) )
 * move logic from fragments and activities
 * separate app to models
 * add unit tests
 * refactor saving recipes request data (not json file of whole bunch on every request)